saksmt/karaf-runner/README.md

 ## Configuration

 Every project dir may contain `.karaf-runner.project` file with karaf-runner configuration for that project.
-Configuration consists of 2 parts:
+Configuration consists of 3 parts:

  1. Projects description - contains list of project names, all of them would be used
  2. Dependencies description - contains paths of projects on which current depends
+ 3. Image - you can specify image to use instead of "default" as default one

 Karaf-runner would scan also dependent configurations, so if your project (A) depends on project B, depending on project C with names: C and D, you'll have project names as following: C, D, B, A